-I obtained my BEng degree in applied physics from Hokkaido University in Japan, where my research focused on investigating the structural properties of fractal scale-free networks.
-Subsequently, I pursued my MSc degree in mathematics at Queen Mary University of London, under the supervision of Prof. Ginestra Bianconi.
-As my MSc dissertation project, I worked on the mathematical modelling of node dynamics in higher-order networks with triadic interactions, in which a node in the network can regulates edges (that are not incident to the node).
-My primary area of interest lies in structural and dynamic characteristics of complex networks, specifically in the presence of higher-order interactions or long-range degree correlations.
+I received my BEng degree in applied physics from Hokkaido University in Japan, where my thesis focused on the structures of scale-free networks with fractal properties.
+Subsequently, I completed my MSc in mathematics at Queen Mary University of London under the supervision of Professor Ginestra Bianconi.
+In my MSc dissertation, I examined the mathematical modeling of node dynamics in higher-order networks with triadic interactions in which nodes can regulate edges.

 Qualification